Peadar Gaskins

-Peadar Gaskins was an Irish soccer player who played as a defender.
+Peadar Gaskins was an Irish footballer who played as a defender.

 Career

 Gaskins was born in Dublin on 10 May 1908.
 He joined Shamrock Rovers in 1932 where he stayed for five seasons.

 He won five caps for the Republic of Ireland captaining the side in all of his five appearances.
 He made his debut as captain in a 4–4 draw against Belgium which was Ireland's first World Cup qualifier on 25 February 1934.
 He played in the next four games: a 5–2 World Cup qualifier defeat to Holland in the Olympic Stadium (Amsterdam), a friendly against Hungary at Dalymount Park, a friendly against Switzerland in Basel with his last cap coming against Germany in the Stadion Rote Erde on 8 May 1935.

 He captained the League of Ireland XI team in a 2–1 victory over the Welsh Football League XI in his only Inter League appearance on 18 March 1935.